mtrdesign/krait/krait-ui/README.md

 ## Overview

-This project contains VueJS and Bootstrap-based components for handling the datatable logic and appearance.
+This project contains VueJS and Bootstrap-based components for handling the Datatable Logic and Appearance features.

 ## Usage

-Although `krait-ui` is a separate NPM package (so it can be installed and used stand-alone), it's main purpose is to be integrated with the `krait` Laravel package.
-This is a fundamental structural idea that we want to strictly follow in the future as well.
-The package serves as a helper service to the main Laravel part.
+Although `krait-ui` is a separate NPM package (it can be installed and used as a stand-alone library, its purpose is the integration with the main `krait` Laravel package.
+The package serves as a helper service to the Laravel codebase.

+_Dev Note:_
-_Dev Note:_ Changes in the back-end package reflect in this package as well.
+_Changes in the back-end package will be reflected in this package as well._

 ## Local Setup